 - Inter Faculty Spanish courses, Stages 1, 4 and 6.

-- A Final Year dissertation on education and reproductive rights for young women in Argentinian Villas
+- Final Year dissertations: on education and reproductive rights for young women in Argentinian Villas; on representations of women in Spanish cinema.

-I am also involved in the planning, development and running of the first Open Online Course (in Spanish language and culture) for Modern Languages at Nottingham University.
+I was also involved in the planning, development and running of the first Open Online Course (in Spanish language and culture) for Modern Languages at Nottingham University.

 At Oxford University I convened and taught Spanish language and translation courses, as well as lecturing on Spanish literature and cinema.
 I also taught Spanish language at the Open University.